-The thesis must be written in English, and should have the format of a scientific publication.
-Contents:
+The thesis must be written in English and should have the format of a scientific publication.
+Structure:

 - Executive Summary (max 400 words)

 - Abstract (max 200 words)

-- Introduction & Aim
+- Introduction & Aims

 - Material and Methods

 - Results

 - Discussion

 - Conclusion

 - Acknowledgements

 - References

-You may, in accordance with your promoter, follow the formatting guidelines of a scientific journal of choice, related to the thesis topic.
-That can be applied for all sections of the thesis manuscript, except the Executive Summary and Abstract.
+You may, in accordance with your main supervisor, follow the formatting guidelines of a scientific journal of choice, related to the thesis topic.
+That can be applied for all sections of the thesis manuscript, except the Executive Summary and Abstract, with respect to the maximum amount of words.
+Note that you must follow the above requested structure.
+But you can follow a journal guidelines for formatting aspects that are not specified in this guideline (e.g. tables & figures formatting settings).
+When you opt to not follow a scientific journal formatting guidelines, appropriate font types are Arial, Calibri, UGent Panno Text, Times New Roman; appropriate font size is 11 or 12 pt, and spacing 1.5.
+The typographic choices must give the text a neat and well-organized look.
 In the case you follow the guidelines of a scientific journal, please indicate so, and the name of the journal, in the back of your manuscript cover page.